CU-ECEN-5823/course-project-sanjuprakashk/README.md

 1) If fall or tap is detected a buzzer starts to sound and status is published to the friend node
 2) Friend node responds with a signal to turn off the buzzer

-# Tasks for upcoming week
+# April 27th, 2019 - Final Project
-1) OOB authentication and persistent storage
+1) Pressing PB0 configures fall detection mode
-2) Using more than one mesh model for communication
+2) Pressing PB1 configures tap detection mode
-3) Making both tap detection and fall detection work together
+3) Mesh communication between friend and low power node successful using 2 mesh models - ON/OFF, Level model